Saravaneshjb/Bank-Risk-Controller/README.md

-# Singapore Flat Resale Price Prediction - Regression Model
+# Bank Risk Controller - Classification Model

 #### Problem Statement:
 #### We have been provided with loan application details of a financial institution.
 The dataset contains features which describe about a loan applicant’s personal, professional, properties held, salary, credit liability etc.,There is also a “TARGET” feature which provides information about whether the loan was processed.
 Now, the goal of this project is to analyze all the features, understand their relationship, then train a machine learning model to understand these relationships and predict the outcome (i.e.) process/reject a loan application.
 Banks and financial institutions can use the model to assess the risk of potential borrowers defaulting on loans, helping in decision-making for loan approvals.